HHSAPCompSci2020/capstone-project-rss/Responsible Student Simulator/doc/README.txt

 * Stress: class that holds the stress value, can be decreased or increased
 * Upgrade(name, rate, level): abstract class representing an upgrade; this includes both upgrades bought with brain cells and prestige currency
 * UpgradePanel: contains all buttons and classes related to the upgrades; used to buy upgrades, process upgrade production rate, and displaying buttons to the panel.
+* Window: The main window that contains all GUI and math components